What is F-GAP?

 How F-GAP works

-Graduating seniors or Master’s students that have been nominated by a mentor will be paired with a doctoral mentor (faculty facilitator) from among our Alliance Doctoral Mentors.
-(Alliance Doctoral Mentors are faculty members from the 32 departments that have doctoral programs in the math sciences and are participating in the Alliance.)
-Alliance staff will pair the student with the doctoral mentor.
+Graduating seniors or Master’s students that have been nominated by a mentor will be paired with a doctoral mentor (faculty facilitator) from among our Math Alliance Doctoral Mentors.
+(Many Math Alliance Doctoral Mentors are faculty members from Math Alliance Doctoral Program Groups (DPG’s).)
+Math Alliance staff will pair the student with the doctoral mentor.
 The student,the doctoral mentor and the predoctoral mentor form the graduate mentoring team for the student.

 Students that have agreed to participate in the F-GAP program are required to prepare the following materials: